shireenhamza/maximromanov.github.io/9_about.md

 ## Conference and workshop papers, presentations, posters

 * [_September, 2015_] The _Taʾ rīḫ al-islām_ of al-Ḏahabī (d.
-748/1347 CE): Computational Exploration of the Life-Cycle of a 50-Volume Arabic Chronicle-cum-Biographical Collection @ Arabic Pasts: Histories and Historiographies: Research Workshop Co-hosted by the Agha Khan University, Institute for the Study of Muslim Civilisations and SOAS, University of London, September 25–26, 2015
+748/1347 CE): Computational Exploration of the Life-Cycle of a 50-Volume Arabic Chronicle-cum-Biographical Collection @ Arabic Pasts: Histories and Historiographies: Research Workshop, co-hosted by the Agha Khan University, Institute for the Study of Muslim Civilisations and SOAS, University of London (September 25–26, 2015)

 * [_July, 2015_] Cultural Production in the Islamic World (600–1900 CE): mining an Ottoman bibliographical collection from the early 20th century @ The Keystone Digital Humanities Conference, University of Pennsylvania, Philadelphia, PA (July 22-24)